NickBaldassarre/stock-analysis/README.md

 ### Refactored Code Using 3 Additional Output Arrays

 In order to speed up the calculations taking place, I created 3 additional ouput arrays to hold the values as they were being determined.
-Now, instead of activating two different worksheets in every loop, outputing to one of them everytime, the code just gathers the data from one worksheet into arrays.
+Now, instead of activating two different worksheets in every loop, outputing to one of them every time, the code just gathers the data from one worksheet into arrays.
 I am able to activate the worksheet containing the dataset before beginning the for loop, and can activate the ouput worksheets after the for loop.
 Refactored code below.

     For i = 0 To 11